Bladder Cancer Advocacy with BCAN

 What is BCAN’s mission and how does this relate to raising awareness for bladder cancer?

-Bladder cancer effects people of all ages and races and is the 6th most common cancer found in the U.S. according to the National Cancer Institute – yet it is one of the least talked about cancers to date.
+Bladder cancer affects people of all ages and races and is the 6th most common cancer found in the U.S. according to the National Cancer Institute – yet it is one of the least talked about cancers to date.
 BCAN was started in 2005 by John Quale and his wife, Diane Zipursky Quale.
 They were frustrated by the lack of research and educational resources for bladder cancer.
 Sadly, John passed away in 2008, but the Bladder Cancer Advocacy Network (BCAN) has been going strong ever since.
 Our mission is to increase public awareness about bladder cancer, advance bladder cancer research and, provide educational and support services for the bladder cancer community.

 BCAN is on the front lines of the latest bladder cancer research.
 What areas of research are the most exciting for you right now?